Chapter Five

 On his first day in office, President Biden signed a memorandum instructing the Secretary of Homeland Security to “take all actions he deems appropriate, consistent with applicable law, to preserve and fortify DACA.”
 Thus nudged, in September 2021 DHS issued a proposed rule that essentially tracked the 2012 program.
 86 Fed.
 Reg.
 53,736.
 After received over 16,000 comments and making modest adjustments, DHS promulgated a final rule in August 2022.
 87 Fed.
 Reg.
 53,152.
 The notice-and-comment process presumably cures any procedural defect with DACA.
 Substantive concerns remain, however.

 The new regulation was issued before, but was not at issue in, the Fifth Circuit’s decision.
 However, that opinion concluded that the 2012 policy was substantively invalid under the Immigration and Naturalization Act, and its reasoning and conclusion would seem applicable to the 2022 regulation.
 The Court of Appeals remanded the case to the District Court with instructions to consider issues arising from the new regulation.
 That court held the regulation invalid on substantive grounds because it was essentially identical to the 2012 policy.
 Texas v.
 United States, 691 F. Supp.
 3d 763 (S.D.
 Tex.
 2023).
-An appeal is pending.
+The Court of Appeals affirmed.
+126 F.4th 392 (5th Cir.
+2025).

 Page 546.
 Add the following to Note 3.